mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-management.md

 - Offboard the agent `mc offboard-agent`
 - Renew the agent secret `mc renew-agent`

-The prerequsite for most of these commands is that you have registered your app or service credentials using `mc service-credentials` command.
+The prerequisite for most of these commands is that you have registered your app or service credentials using `mc service-credentials` command.

 ## Creating a new agent via CLI (`mc create-agent`)